Canning Overview

 Pressure Method

 Because of bacteria, low-acid foods must be brought to 240°F, which is higher than the boiling point of water.
 To achieve this, low-acid foods must be processed in a pressure canner.
 This is a heavy pot with a lid that can be clamped or locked down to make a steam-tight container.
 The lid is fitted with a safety valve and a vent to allow air to escape.
 This vent may be closed with a petcock or a weighted gauge.
-The lid may have a place for a pressure gauge.
+The lid may have a dial pressure gauge.

 Two types of pressure canners are available commercially: those with dial gauges and those with weighted gauges.
 Dial gauges must be checked periodically for accuracy.
 If the gauge is incorrect, the processing of canned goods will not be accurate and all bacteria, including botulism, may not be killed.
 Ask the Cooperative Extension office to check your dial gauge.